 Getting to Know You Games

 Bring in a bag full of an unusual assortment of items (toys, knick-knacks, kitchen utensils, etc.).
 Each person, without looking, takes an item out of the bag.
 Give them a minute to think about how this item represents them.
 Could think about what the item is for, or about qualities of the item (texture, color, etc.), or about feelings associated with it.
-As girls go around and introduce themselves, they tell about how the item they picked represents them.
+As participants go around and introduce themselves, they tell about how the item they picked represents them.
 Facilitator should model this first.

 Story of a name